MarkovicMaja1/react_app/README.md

+Welcome to the React full stack application for maintenance of pharmacy products.
+To start this application, you can clone this git repository in VSCode with command: git clone https://github.com/MarkovicMaja1/task_react.git .
+You need to start the api with command: npm start.
+You need to start frontend with command: npm run dev.
+The app would be available at http://localhost:5173.
+I used freesqldatabase for the database, which is defined in the config file.

+The frontend is built using React, with additional libraries like React Router DOM for routing, Axios for HTTP requests, React Hook Form for form management, and Chart.js for data visualization.
+TypeScript is used for static typing and Vite for fast development builds.
+The backend is built using Node.js and Express.js framework.

+(npm install @vitejs/plugin-react --save-dev - frontend) (npm install cookie-parser -api)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.